-Juanma Gomez is an Agile enthusiast.
-I met Agile when I arrived my current company, Odigeo, in April 2011.
-At this moment, I felt in love with the principles of Scrum and, some time after that, with all principles related to Agile development.
+I'm an Agile enthusiast.
+I met Agile when I arrived Odigeo, in April 2011.
+At that moment, I felt in love with the principles of Scrum and, some time after that, with all principles related to Agile culture.
 In September 2011, I became a CSM.

-In 2012 I organized several Agile meetings, like Open Spaces, and was a member of the CAS 2012 organization committee, a set of conferences around the Agile world in Spain.
+In 2012 I organized several Agile meetings, like Open Spaces, and was a member of the CAS 2012 (Agile Spain Conference) organization committee, a set of conferences around the Agile world in Spain.

 Odigeo, Agile Coach